The bright lights and cool nights of high school football are here.

 I like this offense.
 It feels good once you get out there and get going.
 It all just flows together, Wallace said.
 Its really good running the plays we got, theyre really effective.
 We just pound the defense.
 They cant stop us.

 While its nice to get that first win, coach Weir knows its only one game.
-The 2011 2A state runner-up Bayfield Wolverines are coming to town.
+Next week, 2011 2A state runner-up Bayfield comes to town.

 Our defensive line is going to have to step it up against Bayfield.
 Theyre going to pound us to death up the middle, I think, Weir said.
 The offensive line, we jumped off (sides), I think twice, three times there in the first quarter?
 We just got to settle down.

-Kickoff against the Wolverines is set for 7 p.m., today in Dolores.
+Kickoff against the Wolverines is set for 7 p.m. in Dolores next Friday.